 Setting Achievable Goals Leads to Better Client Management

 Everyone has tried to set a goal for themselves at some point.
-Whether these goals are big or small, everyone has tried to work toward achieving something they desire.
+Whether these goals are big or small, everyone has tried to work toward achieving goals they desire.
 Setting goals are especially important for marketing agencies and their clients.
 Think about your agency, what goals are currently in place for your team?
-Do your goals match up with the goals of your clients?
-These are vital questions to ask and answer, to successfully begin developing a goal setting template for your agency and clients.
+These are vital questions to ask and answer, to successfully begin developing a goal setting plan for your agency and clients.

 When meeting and managing clients, your agency should discuss what exactly the client is looking for.
 Why did the client decide their business needed to consult a marketing agency?
 What kind of marketing do they want for their business?
-Once these questions are answered, it’s time set a date to finish the project, right?
-Wrong, this is only one step in a proper goal setting template.
 Your agency must understand what goals the client wishes to achieve with your marketing aid, and furthermore, why the client wants to achieve those specific goals.

 Your agency and your client must work together to develop specific goals to achieve.
-These are called shared goals.
-Shared goals are vital to the overall goal setting template your agency should develop.
-By establishing shared goals, your agency and your clients will fully understand what the other wants.
-These shared goals will make communication between your agency and your clients more efficient.
+Goals are vital to the overall goal plan your agency should develop.
+By establishing goals, your agency and your clients will fully understand what the other wants.
+These goals will make communication between your agency and your clients more efficient.
 With better communication, your agency and clients can develop strategies for completing each task within the overall project.

-Every agency and client has year-end goals they wish to reach.
-However, only having a year-end goal is a common mistake most agencies make.
-Make sure your agency and client set smaller goals, that are easier to achieve when compared to the larger year-end goal.
-These smaller goals should all be parts that lead up to achieving the year-end goal.
+Every agency and client has an overall goal they wish to reach.
+However, only having one goal is a common mistake most agencies make.
+Make sure your agency and client set smaller goals, that are easier to achieve when compared to the larger goal.
+These smaller goals should all be parts that lead up to achieving the main goal.

 Review Each Goal

-After your agency and client set shared goals, your agency and client must agree to a time to review each goal.
-Your agency should attempt to provide each client with a comprehensive progress report each month.
+After your agency and client set specific goals, your agency and client must agree to a time to review each goal.
+Your agency should attempt to provide each client with a comprehensive progress report.
 Doing so will continue to build the client’s faith in your agency.
 It also allows the client a chance to see what progress you’ve made on the overall project.
 Reviewing and reporting on goals also provides your agency and clients a chance to revise some of the goals, if they no longer fit the overall goal.

 Properly setting up goals will help your agency and clients stay focused on the project.
 It is important to set incremental goals that lead to the main goal the client wishes to achieve.
-Be sure to review and report on each goal with the client every month or so.
-By following these guidelines, your agency will develop an effective goal setting template.
+Be sure to review and report on each goal with the client.
+By following these guidelines, your agency will develop an effective goal setting plan.